paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   finalized_number: BlockNumber,
 }

+enum MessageFingerprint {
+  Assigment(Hash, u32, ValidatorIndex),
+  Approval(Hash, u32, ValidatorIndex),
+}

+struct Knowledge {
+  known_messages: HashSet<MessageFingerprint>,
+}

 /// Information about blocks in our current view as well as whether peers know of them. struct BlockEntry {
   // Peers who we know are aware of this block and thus, the candidates within it.
+This maps to their knowledge of messages.
-  known_by: HashSet<PeerId>,
+  known_by: HashMap<PeerId, Knowledge>,
   // The number of the block.
   number: BlockNumber,
   // The parent hash of the block.
   parent_hash: Hash,
+  // Our knowledge of messages.
+  knowledge: Knowledge,
   // A votes entry for each candidate.
   candidates: IndexMap<CandidateHash, CandidateEntry>,
 }